LCC-CIT/CIS195-CourseMaterials/CIS195_Syllabus.md

 ### Computer Lab and In-Person Tutoring

-The CIT computer lab in building19, room 135, is equipped with computers and and all the software required for this course.
+The CIT computer lab in building19, room 135, is equipped with computers and and all software required for this course.
 The lab is available to all students in the CIT department.
 There are tutors available in the lab to help you with your lab assignments.
-A schedule will be posted on the large white board inside the lab with a list of the tutors and the times they will be available.

 ### Online Tutoring and Support Services